By Jeremy Godwin.

 Welcome back to Let’s Talk About Mental Health, a weekly podcast/article about mental health and wellbeing by Australian author and speaker Jeremy Godwin that is about much more than just talk – every episode includes practical advice for improving and maintaining your mental health and wellbeing.

 This week we’re talking about baggage – what emotional baggage is, why we can sometimes become weighed down by unresolved stuff from our past, and how to work through it so you’re not carrying it around for the rest of your life.
-Listen in the Spotify player below or read the transcript beneath the player.
 So, let’s talk!

-Before we start: Just a quick reminder that you can also listen to the weekly podcast version of Let’s Talk About Mental Health on platforms including Apple Podcasts, Spotify, YouTube (audio only) & Google Podcasts – find links to other podcasting services here.
+Before we start: Just a quick reminder that you can also listen to the weekly podcast version of Let’s Talk About Mental Health on platforms including Apple Podcasts, Spotify, YouTube (audio only) & Google Podcasts – more links here.
 Please take a moment to follow Let’s Talk About Mental Health via your preferred podcasting platform and leave a review so that other people can find out about the podcast, plus it helps me as I’m currently working on growing my audience.
 Thanks for your support!

 Do you have stuff that happened in your past that’s weighing you down?
 Things that went wrong, shitty relationships, terrible experiences at work, upsetting events, losing your way…?
 Most of us have some ugly stuff lurking in the back of the closet, and dealing with it can seem almost impossible.
 But the thing about emotional baggage is that when you carry around too much of it, it will either weigh you down or you’ll end up paying ridiculously high excess baggage fees like on the plane.